Tap

 Sometime after this, Rev. Wilkerson resigned from his church in Pennsylvania and moved to the New York City area to work full-time with teenage gang members.
 This new work was eventually called “Teen Challenge.”
 Soon, Teen Challenge also offered help to those addicted to drugs and alcohol.

 Since that day, the Teen Challenge ministry has spread across the United States and multiple countries worldwide.
-Then, as now, the ministry of Teen Challenge reaches out to troubled individuals and their families.
+The ministry reaches out to individuals and their families.
 Centers have been established for men, women, boys, and girls.

-The rest of the story of Teen Challenge is told in the best-selling book The Cross and the Switchblade.
-This book has sold tens of millions of copies and has been translated into 35 different languages.
+The rest of the story of Teen Challenge is told in the best-selling book The Cross and the Switchblade, which has sold tens of millions of copies and been translated into 35 different languages.
 Another exciting book, Run Baby Run, tells of notorious gang member Nicky Cruz, one of David Wilkerson’s early converts in New York City.
 Beyond the Cross and the Switchblade and The Cross is Still Mightier than the Switchblade also detail the early history of the Teen Challenge program.

 Teen Challenge Adventure Ranch